shoeffner/mthesis/src/models_and_methods.md

 Table: 3D head model by @Mallick2016.;;3D head model by @Mallick2016.
 The first columns describe the landmark and name its abbreviation [@Swennen2006], followed by the "300 Faces In-The-Wild Challenge" index [@Sagonas2016].
-Then the 3D model coordinates are described as used by \Gaze{} and in the original model.
+Then, the 3D model coordinates are described as used by \Gaze{} and in the original model.
 The eyeball centers are an exception as they are only important for the ray cast and do not have conventional soft tissue landmark abbreviations nor